RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-06-18-ml-intro-vid.md

 A brief intro to where Machine Learning fits into the work of the University of Sheffield RSE team.

-See some examples of [Machine Learning projects](https://rse.shef.ac.uk/service/projects/#machine-learning) and [training](https://rse.shef.ac.uk/pages/training/courses/Intro_DL.html).
+See some examples of [Machine Learning projects](/service/projects/#machine-learning) and training [Introduction to Deep Learning](/pages/training/courses/Intro_DL.html), [Fundamentals of Deep Learning for Computer Vision Workshop](/training/deeplearning/2019-02-15-dli-sheffield/).